daandemeyer/mkosi-kernel/README.md

 # mkosi-kernel

 This repository hosts mkosi configuration files intended for kernel development using mkosi.
-By default, a an image is built which is booted with qemu's direct kernel boot and VirtioFS.
+By default, an image is built which is booted with qemu's direct kernel boot and VirtioFS.

 To get started, write the distribution you want to build to `mkosi.local.conf`